SodaWithoutSparkles/yet-another-https-script/README.md

 Yet another script to get HTTPS for your web servers

 ## Testing in progress
 Please DO NOT use on production servers.
 Thanks.
-The author don't bear any responsibility.
+Use at your own risk.

 ## Purposes
   1. Obtain a DDNS subdomain